How to Plan a Funeral

 Step 10: Organize any remaining logistics.

 Who will be providing food?
 Do you want to print out programs or prayer cards?
 Do you want to have a guestbook or other place for people to share memories and condolences?
 Consider those around you to help here.
+If you have an Ever Loved memorial website, consider adding some of these logistical requests to the 'Help Out' section, so that your community knows the best way to assist you.

 Step 11: Appreciate what you’ve done.